Be it the Monster of the Week

 Anime and Manga

-- In Bleach, Hollows can be both this or Two B, as they both attack living humans, killing them, as well as dead souls (called "Wholes") or other Hollows.
+- In Bleach, Hollows can be both this or Drained After Death, as they both attack living humans, killing them, as well as dead souls (called "Wholes") or other Hollows.
 Since all but the newest Hollows contain multiple souls (any soul eaten is merged into the Hollow), they soon find that the best form of sustenance is to eat their own kind.
 Eventually, a strong Hollow will come to contain thousands or even hundreds of thousands of souls, which is how they evolve to more advanced forms.

 - In Hellsing, true vampires are able to do this by sucking someone dry— it allows them to summon their souls later in battle.